OpenLiberty/cloud-hosted-guides/instructions/guide-cloud-native/instructions.md

 ```
 {: codeblock}

-Clicking on the first link displays a machine-readable yaml description of the service, the format of which is defined by the <a href="https://www.openapis.org/">OpenAPI Initiative</a>.
+Clicking on the first link displays a machine-readable YAML description of the service, the format of which is defined by the <a href="https://www.openapis.org/">OpenAPI Initiative</a>.

 ```YAML
 openapi: 3.0.0